What Is the Fuss about Management of Change?

 From beginning to end, each change management request follows your checklist through a standard process based on an accepted template.
 This ensures consistency and thoroughness while also offering flexibility.
 Each step in the process may be optional in this established change management process, based on the change under scrutiny.

 Mitigate Risks and Hazards Associated with Change

 Whether your airline is planning a new route or adding a new aircraft type, a meticulous evaluation of all the possible impacts and alternative solutions will ensure that your airline implements a well-designed change.
-Additional hazards will be reviewed and mitigation strategies prepared before change is implemented.
+Additional hazards will be reviewed and mitigation strategies prepared before the change is implemented.

 Eliminate Missed Steps with Checklists and Approvals